Milnor excision for motivic spectra: Milnor excision for étale motives

 (ii) If $X$ is of finite type over $\Z$, this follows from \cite[Théorème 4.1]{AyoubEtale}.
 By Lemma~\ref{lem:Det}(ii), the conclusion holds whenever $X$ is qcqs and étale-locally $\Lambda$-finite.
 The general case (which we will not use) follows from this case as in the second half of the proof of \cite[Théorème 4.1]{AyoubEtale}.

 (iii) By nilinvariance, we can assume that $X$ is an $\mathbf F_p$-scheme.
 Then the result follows from the Artin–Schreier exact sequence, see \cite[Lemma 3.10]{AyoubEtale}. \end{proof}

 \begin{rem} By a theorem of Gabber \cite[Exposé XVIII\textsubscript{A}, Corollaire 1.2]{Gabber}, the assumption on $X$ in Lemma~\ref{lem:DA}(ii) holds whenever $X$ is locally noetherian.
-It does not hold in general, however, as for example the fraction field of a strictly henselian valuation ring of rank $1$ can have infinite cohomological dimension. \end{rem}
+However, it does not hold in general.
+Indeed, if $\Gamma$ is any totally ordered abelian group, there exists a strictly henselian valuation ring $R$ with value group $\Gamma$ (for example, the strict henselization of the ring of Hahn series $k[[t^{\Gamma_{\geq 0}}]]$ over a field $k$).
+If $l$ is a prime invertible in $R$, the $l$-cohomological dimension of $\Frac(R)$ is then equal to the rank of $\Gamma/l$ \cite[Lemma 1.2]{Chipchakov}, which can be infinite even if $R$ has rank $1$ (i.e., even if $\Gamma\subset\mathbf R$). \end{rem}